Dry Skin – Symptoms, Causes, Prevention & Treatments

 Dermatitis refers to the inflammation of the skin and is the result of a rash or irritation.
 This can be due to many factors including allergies, chemicals, and even excessive washing.

-The good news is, there are a variety of helpful products that can help treat and prevent dry skin.
+The good news is, there are a variety of helpful products and home remedies for dryness that can help treat and prevent dry skin.

 How to identify different degrees of dry skin